housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 ng build --prod
 {% endhighlight %}

-To trigger a production build with AOT compilation is also just as simple.
-This really goes to show the amazing work the CLI team has done to make our lives easier.
+Creating a production build with AOT compilation is also just as simple, and this really goes to show the amazing work the CLI team has done to make our lives easier.

 {% highlight bash %}
 ng build --prod --aot